About Path to Papers

 - a checklist to help you prepare to meet a lawyer and / or make an application

 Who manages Path to Papers?

 Path to papers is not connected to the Home Office or government.
-Path to Papers is run by Swarm, in collaboration with independent charities and professional lawyers.
+Path to Papers is run by Central England Law Centre.

-Path to Papers is part of the Supported Options Initiative – a special initiative of the Paul Hamlyn Foundation, delivered in partnership with Unbound Philanthropy.
+Path to Papers was developed as part of the Supported Options Initiative – a special initiative of the Paul Hamlyn Foundation, delivered in partnership with Unbound Philanthropy.
 It encourages and supports innovation in helping children and young people with irregular immigration status in the UK to live full lives.

 You can use the list of organisations who have been involved with Path to Papers to find local charities and legal centres who may be able to offer you support:

 The information on this site is not advice